yeojin-jung/GpLSI/README.md

-# GpLSI
+# Topic modeling with Document graphs (GpLSI)

-Graph-Structured Topic Modeling for Documents with Spatial or Covariate Dependencies The manuscript is available at https://arxiv.org/abs/2412.14477
+We provide code for synthetic/real data experiments in our paper *Graph-Structured Topic Modeling for Documents with Spatial or Covariate Dependencies*.
+The manuscript is now available at https://arxiv.org/abs/2412.14477.